-• Pre-evacuation site that is accessible to students with temporary disability: The student(s) will meet at the top of the staircase and wait to be carried down the staircase.
+• Pre-evacuation site that is accessible to students with temporary disability: Example: The student(s) will meet at the staircase closest to the garden exit and wait to be carried down the staircase.

 5. Functional Annexes

 Functional annexes focus on critical operational functions and the courses of action developed to carry them out, independent of the threat or hazard requiring response.
 While these functions should be described separately, it is important to remember that many functions will occur consecutively.
 Multiple functions may be performed concurrently.
 For example, during an evacuation, once students are safely out of the building, the accounting for students, staff, and visitors function will begin.
 The evacuation function, however, will still be in effect as staff or first responders work to locate and evacuate any persons not accounted for.